 LogObject Base

 The LogObject can include information that maybe sensitive or include security related information.
-For LogObjects that contain security related information should not be made accessible to all users, but only to authorised users.
+LogObjects that contain security related information should not be made accessible to all users, but only to authorised users.

 A LogObject can restrict a Client’s access to the GetRecords Method using standard OPC UA security features.
 This all or nothing approach can work well if multiple LogObjects are defined in a Server and security related information is collected in a separate LogObject.
 It becomes more problematic if a single LogObject collects a mixture of security related information and non-security related information.